Gareth Paddison

 Gareth Paddison (born 13 May 1980) is a New Zealand professional golfer who plays on the PGA Tour of Australasia.

-Amateur career
+Early life and amateur career

+In 1980, Paddison was born in Wellington, New Zealand.
+His father, Garry, played for the New Zealand national football team in the 1970s.

 Paddison won the New Zealand Amateur Stroke Play Championship and the Queensland Amateur Championship 1999 and the Canadian Amateur Championship in 2001.
 He also represented New Zealand at the 2000 Eisenhower Trophy.